-To return the outboard motor to the normal running position, press the power trim and tilt switch and slowly tilt the outboard motor down.
+To return the outboard motor to the normal running position, press the power tilt switch and slowly tilt the outboard motor down.

-Cruising in other conditions

-Cruising in salt water
+Cruising in other conditions Cruising in salt water

 After operating in salt water, flush the cooling water passages with fresh water to prevent them from becoming clogged.
-Also rinse the outside of the outboard motor with fresh wa-
+Also rinse the outside of the outboard motor with fresh water and, if possible, rinse the power head under the cowling.